-C. Public Policy Requirements
+G. Public Policy Requirements

 Organizations and individuals that receive support from CIRM shall comply with, and where applicable provide evidence of compliance with, the following public policies.
 Initial funding or continued funding of any CIRM-Funded Project or Activity is contingent upon compliance with these requirements.
-Documentation that certifies or verifies compliance generally may be required to be submitted before CIRM will issue an NGA or NLA.
-In cases where research requiring public policy assurances will be conducted at a later phase of the funded research, CIRM may issue an NGA or NLA imposing a condition or restriction on the use of funds until documentation of required assurances is submitted.
+Documentation that certifies or verifies compliance generally may be required to be submitted before CIRM will issue an NGA or NLA Notice of Award.
+In cases where research requiring public policy assurances will be conducted at a later phase of the funded research, CIRM may issue an NGA or NLA Notice of Award imposing a condition or restriction on the use of funds until documentation of required assurances is submitted.